 Have writer’s block?
 Think of what your ideal client might be putting in that Pinterest Search Bar in order to find your content.
 Are you a photographer whose ideal client are couples who want an intimate backyard wedding and lots of twinkle lights?
 Try using long tail keywords like “backyard wedding ideas” or “twinkle lights decor”.

-Add a Backdrop Photo of Your Best Work
+2. Add a Backdrop Photo (or video) of Your Best Work

 The custom backdrop photo is a newer feature that Pinterest released.
 In the past, your profile backdrop would be a mix of all the recent images you pinned.
 Remember that?